thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Wrote a few shell scripts, learned few linux commands.

 **Thoughts**: For the major part of the day i solved problems relating to theory of computation.

+### September 21-26

+>Took a break to prepare for sessional examinations.